KWGN-TV: News operation

 KWGN-TV presently broadcasts 36 hours of locally produced newscasts each week (with six hours each weekday and three hours each on Saturdays and Sundays).
 There is a considerable amount of sharing between KWGN and KDVR in regards to news coverage, video footage and the use of reporters; though both outlets maintain their own primary on-air personalities (such as news anchors and meteorologists) that only appear on one station; several KWGN on-air staffers that remained with the station after the LMA was formed simultaneously joined KDVR's news department with the consolidation of news operations.
 Combined with sister KDVR, Nexstar's Denver properties broadcasts a combined 90 hours of local news, making it the highest output in the state of Colorado.

 Channel 2 was the first television station in the Denver market to air a locally produced nightly prime time newscast.
-The 9:00 p.m. newscast, which debuted shortly after the station signed on, remained a constant through several ownership changes.
+The 9 p.m. newscast, which debuted shortly after the station signed on, remained a constant through several ownership changes.
 In 1966, the newscast was expanded to one hour—becoming the only hour-long newscast in the market at that point.
 Titled The Big News, the program heavily concentrated on local stories because filmed national and international news reports were not available through news feeds to stations that lacked a network affiliation during that period.
 If a major national story occurred, anchor Ron Voigt would read the wire copy while black-and-white wire photos supplied by the Associated Press were shown on-camera.

 From the late 1960s until 1975, The Big News had two regular commentators to provide news analysis, George Salem and Gene Amole.
 The final segment of the newscast was titled "Speak Out" and was often devoted to phone calls from viewers.
 The program was also known for its meteorologist, Ed Bowman (known as "Weatherman Bowman"), who came to KWGN from KOA-TV-AM.
 Bowman frequently discussed the jet stream during his forecast segment, which he represented on-air by drawing large arcs over a map of the continental United States.
 The station's sports director during the 1960s and early 1970s was Fred Leo, who had provided play-by-play analysis for many of the area's professional sports teams.
-KWGN's newscast grew to be a strong competitor to the prime time network programs it competed against in the 9:00 timeslot on KBTV/KUSA, KOA-TV/KCNC and KLZ-TV/KMGH.
+KWGN's newscast grew to be a strong competitor to the prime time network programs it competed against in the 9 p.m. timeslot on KBTV/KUSA, KOA-TV/KCNC and KLZ-TV/KMGH.